A. 1. Learning to Work in the Presence of Another Animal

-Start with single calm animal at a distance if at all possible.
+Start with single calm animal at a distance and behind a barrier.
 C/t for any looking or sniffing in that direction while staying calm.

 When she is successful with several sessions of that, cue slightly more difficult behaviors.

 Next, at that same distance, stop using the “Look” cue and just start cueing the simple behaviors.
 (Your dog shouldn’t need to look at the animal/person of interest before doing the cued behavior.)